impostorsguides/impostorsguides.github.io/rbenv/part-2/2-z-content.md

 Here we explicitly unset any previously-set values for `RBENV_VERSION_ORIGIN`, such as those passed into the command by the caller.

-This line of code was added [in this PR](https://github.com/rbenv/rbenv/commit/4fde4ecbaf1e1f3082c9275a6f244c70527ad497){:target="_blank" rel="noopener"}, and there's no mention of an issue or anything which may have prompted its addition.
+This line of code was added [in this PR](https://github.com/rbenv/rbenv/commit/4fde4ecbaf1e1f3082c9275a6f244c70527ad497){:target="_blank" rel="noopener" }, and there's no mention of an issue or anything which may have prompted its addition.

 ### Running hooks